tylerharter/cs301-projects/fall18/p10/stage3.md

 <img src="q22.png">

-## Q23: how close is each country in South America to its nearest neighbor?
+## Q23: how close is each country's capital in South America to its nearest neighbor?

 Answer with a **bar plot**.
 Put countries on the x-axis and distance to nearest neighbor on the y-axis.
 The coutries should be sorted